wsgan001/ParallelizedUSpan/README.md

 -adg; Open algorithm debug
 -np number_of_partition; Number of partition
--ga algorithm_name[DP|DFS]; The algorithm which check whether the pattern is High-Utility-Sequetail-Pattern -ct; Only count candidate pattern
+-ga algorithm_name[DP|DFS]; The algorithm which check whether the pattern is High-Utility-Sequetail-Pattern -ct; Only count the number of candidate pattern
 -gp; Apply global pruning
 ```
 - default